johnyang-nv/FB-OCC-TRT/deployment/README.md

 ## TensorRT Engine Evaluation on DRIVE Orin

-   The process involves preparing data on an x86 host, performing inference on the target platform (Orin), and completing evaluation back on the x86 host.
-Follow the steps below to validate the TensorRT engine and evaluate its performance:
+   The process involves preparing data on an x86 host, running inference on the Orin platform, and returning to the x86 host to evaluate the results and validate the TensorRT engine.

    1. **Preprocess Test Data on x86 Host**